-“Keltic” versus “seltic” is one of those “religious issues.”
-I’ve checked all the major English dictionaries, including my two personal favorites, the American Heritage Unabridged third Edition and the Oxford English Dictionary.
+The Celtic pronunciation question of “keltic” versus “seltic” is one of those “religious issues.”
+I’ve checked all the major English dictionaries, including my two personal favorites, the American Heritage Dictionary of The English Language (Unabridged, Fifth Edition) and the Oxford English Dictionary.
 All of the dictionaries agree; either pronunciation is acceptable, though “keltic” is preferred, and is usually listed first.

-When I’m asked whether “keltic” or “seltic” is correct, I like to point out that by preferring “keltic” one avoids confusing the speakers of an Indo-European language with professional basketball players (in Boston) or football players (in Glasgow).
-But, either pronunciation is technically “korrect.”
+When I’m asked whether “keltic” or “seltic” is the correct Celtic pronunciation, I like to point out that by preferring “keltic” for the speakers of Celtic languages, we avoid confusing the speakers of an Indo-European language with professional basketball players (in Boston) or football players (in Glasgow).
+But, either pronunciation is technically correct; see your local dictionary.